lightray22/andromeda-desktop-clients/README.md

 - FUTURE `src/bin/andromeda-sync-cli` and `src/lib/andromeda-sync` for running directory sync operations
 - `src/bin/andromeda-gui` a Qt-based GUI client for FUSE and directory sync

-### Common Usage

-For all binaries, given HTTP server URLs can optionally include the protocol, the port number, and URL variables.
-For example both of the following are valid: `myhostname` and `https://myhostname.tld:4430/test.php?urlvar`.

 ### Building

 Run `tools/buildrel` for a release build.
 Run `tools/builddev` for a development build, including static analysis and unit tests.
 Or the manual steps: